tsegall/fta/README.md

 ## Getting Starting ##

-Fastest way to get started is to review the samples provided.
+Fastest way to get started is to review the examples included.

 ## Building ##

-`$ gradle wrapper --gradle-version 7.4`
+`$ gradle wrapper --gradle-version 7.4.1`

 `$ ./gradlew installDist`